mintty/mintty/wiki/Tips.md

 Note: Text attributes can be disabled with option SuppressSGR (see manual).

-As a fancy add-on feature for text attributes, mintty supports distinct colour attributes for combining characters, so a combined character can be displayed in multiple colours.
-Attributes considered for this purpose are default and ANSI foreground colours, palette and true-colour foreground colours, dim mode and manual bold mode (BoldAsFont=false); background colours and inverse mode are ignored.
+As a fancy add-on feature for text attributes, mintty supports distinct (colour) attributes for combining characters, so a combined character can be displayed in multiple colours.
+Attributes considered for this purpose are default and ANSI foreground colours, palette and true-colour foreground colours, dim mode and manual bold mode (BoldAsFont=false), and blinking; background colours and inverse mode are ignored.
 <img align=top src=https://github.com/mintty/mintty/wiki/mintty-coloured-combinings.png>